 Analysis / Bias

 In review, TechStartups publishes under the categories, News, Press Releases, Product Reviews, Crowdfunding Campaigns, and Startup Jobs.
 For the purpose of this review, we will focus on their news reporting.
 TechStartups does not perform investigative reports but rather summarizes news from other sources.
 There is minimal use of loaded language in headlines such as this: Amazon to hire additional 75,000 full and part-time employees as demand rises due to coronavirus.
 This story is appropriately sourced to Amazon.

 Since the Covid-19 pandemic, TechStartups has been reporting heavily on the science and medicine of Corona.
-They frequently report on Hydroxychloroquine, which has not yet been tested or proven to be effective in the treatment of Covid-19, however, they responsibly report on both success stories, The United Arab Emirates has successfully used hydroxychloroquine to treat coronavirus (COVID-19) patients, UAE health ministry says.
+They frequently report on Hydroxychloroquine, which has not yet been tested or proven to be effective in the treatment of Covid-19.
+They have also made false and misleading statements such as this The United Arab Emirates has successfully used hydroxychloroquine to treat coronavirus (COVID-19) patients, UAE health ministry says.
 They have also minimized Coronavirus as fearmongering such as this MIT biologist says fear mongering on coronavirus will go down as biggest fraud to manipulate economies.
 Finally, they have also published articles that point toward a conspiracy when counting deaths from covid-19 New CDC data shows that hospitals counted heart attacks as COVID-19 deaths; CDC counts over 51,0000 patients actually died from heart attacks instead of COVID-19.

 Editorially, TechStartups does not really publish opinion-based political content, however, they tend to slightly favor President Trump with loaded headlines such as this President Trump doubles down on antimalaria drugs Hydroxychloroquine (HCQ) and Azithromycin even as FDA and CDC fail to help Americans suffering from coronavirus.
 Further, they frequently report on clean energy and support the consensus that climate change is human-influenced.
-In general, they display minimal bias as they tend to cover both sides through story selection.
-Stories are generally factual, though some reviewed were minimally sourced.
+In general, they lean right and frequently promote misinformation and conspiracy theories.

 Failed Fact Checks